BinduSriM/Updated-Online-Banking-Using-PHP/README.md

 1. Admin Module
 2. Customer Module

-It is designed using HTML, CSS, boostrap, PHP and MySQL All the files are given separately and many additional features included.
+It is designed using HTML, CSS, boostrap, PHP and MySQL.
+All the files are given separately and many additional features included.